Principle and Interest

 Insurance premiums are always paid in advance.
 So at the Act of Sale, you will pre-pay the first year of insurance premiums.
 (Part of your closing costs.)
-Then the lender will collect two months of premiums to start your Escrow Account.
+Then the lender will collect two-three months of premiums to start your Escrow Account.

 Just as the lender collects insurance premiums on your behalf, they will also collect property taxes.
 Although you may receive a re-assessment letter from the Assessor’s Office over the course of your loan, you will never pay your property taxes direct.
 They will be paid by your lender from your escrow account.
 This assures the lender that the property will not go into a Sheriff’s sale for failure to pay property taxes.